julien-sobczak/blog-astro/src/content/read/2021/2021-02-23-cloud-strategy.md

 headline: "No more clouds on the horizon with this book!"
 note: 16
 stars: 5
-tags: ['architecture']
+tags: [programming]
-unofficialTags: []
+topics: [architecture]
-cover: "/posts_resources/covers/cloud-strategy.jpg"
+bookCover: "/posts_resources/covers/cloud-strategy.jpg"
 bookAuthors: "Gregor Hohpe (Goodreads Author)"
 bookIsbn: '79-8665253046'
 ---